Compliance with Corporate Governance Code

 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chair

-The Group’s Board is currently comprised of 2 Non-Executive Directors and 3 Executive Directors.
+The Group’s Board is currently comprised of three Non-Executive Directors and three Executive Directors.
 The Chairman is responsible for the effective management of the Board.

 All of the Board Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.

-The Board considers both Geoff Wicks, Chairman, and Elaine Bucknor, Non-Executive Director to be independent and consider this to be sufficient for the size and complexity of the Group.
-However, the Board are actively seeking a third independent Non-Executive member of the Board to increase the breadth of expertise and to assist with succession planning.
+The Board considers both Geoff Wicks, Chairman, Elaine Bucknor and Martin Rowland, Non-Executive Directors to be independent and consider this to be sufficient for the size and complexity of the Group.

 Principle 6: Ensure that between them, the Directors have the necessary up-to-date experience, skills and capabilities